kreuzwerker/awssd/README.md

 Credential detection follow the aws-sdk standard (checking environment variables, profile configuration and instance profiles).

+### Exit status

+* When `awssd` changes records (or would change those, in case of a dry-run) the exit status is 0
+* In case of a no-op (or potential no-op, in case of a dry-run) the exit status is 1

 ### Example

 Let an account contain 6 instances: